 The title of this post is “How To Stop Hating Yourself” because I didn’t have the space to write: “How to stop allowing your self-hatred to control, manipulate and take you down – ESPECIALLY after failures, breakups, death of a loved one, not being chosen, not winning, diagnoses, not doing your best, making epic mistakes, falling for your partner’s bs yet again, etc.”

 How to stop hating yourself?
-I want to keep it as straight-forward and simple as possible.
+I want to keep this as straight-forward as possible.

-Here are the 5 most impactful steps that allowed me to not only extinguish the chokehold of my self-hate, but disabled its power, influence, and effect over my self-esteem and beliefs.
+Here are the five most impactful steps that allowed me to not only extinguish the chokehold of my self-hate but disabled its power and influence over my self-esteem and beliefs.

 The level to which you suffer from the disease to please will always be in direct proportion to how much you hate yourself.